A group is a container for a bunch of windows, analogous to workspaces in other

 re.compile()) or strings (match as an "include"-match).
 If a window matches all specified values, it is considered a match.

-matches against the WM_ROLE atom
+Match against the WM_ROLE atom (X11 only).

-matches against the WM_TYPE atom
+Match against the WM_TYPE atom (X11 only).

-How to act on a match
+How to act on a match.

-A Rule contains a list of Match objects, and a specification about what to do when any of them is matched.
+Matchobjects, and a specification about what to do when any of them is matched.

-Matchobject or a list of such associated with this
+Matchobject or a list of such associated with this rule.

-auto float this window?
+Should we auto float this window?

-override the group’s exclusive setting?
+Should we override the group's exclusive setting?

 Should we stop applying rules if this rule is matched?